kyma-incubator/compass/docs/compass/03-packages-credential-requests.md

 1. After the Runtime fetches valid credentials for the ServiceInstance, the status of the ServiceInstance is set to `READY`.

 ### GraphQL schema

+The following snippet describes GraphQL API for Packages credential requests.

 ```graphql
 type Package {